-This proposal is sited within Zone B. In general in the neighborhood, the majority of two-story residences in the Pleasant Street Historic District are located in Zone B, or at the north border of the district with very few two-story houses throughout Zone A. In recent years however, there have been more two-story homes that have been proposed and are currently built or under construction throughout Zone A and not just on the north border.
-The subject property is located in a block where the majority of homes are two-stories.
+This proposal is sited within Zone A. In general in the neighborhood, the majority of two-story residences in the Pleasant Street Historic District are located in Zone B, or at the north border of the district (such as 730 NW 2nd Street) with very few two-story houses throughout Zone A.